mosra/m.css/doc/documentation/python.rst

                                     :py:`PROJECT_SUBTITLE` to the documentation
                                     main page, similarly as
                                     `shown here <{filename}/css/page-layout.rst#link-back-to-main-site-from-a-subsite>`_.
+:py:`INPUT: str`                    Base input directory.
+If not set, config
+                                    file base dir is used.
+Relative paths are relative to config file base dir.
+:py:`OUTPUT: str`                   Where to save the output.
+Relative paths
+                                    are relative to :py:`INPUT`; if not set, ``output/`` is used.
 :py:`INPUT_MODULES: List[Any]`      List of modules to generate the docs from.
                                     Values can be either strings or module objects.
 See `Module inspection`_ for more